-- Women entrepreneurs and migrants were more likely to report an increase in their turnover (44% of migrants and 42% of women increased turnover in the preceding 12 months against 39% of non-ethnic- and 39% of male-led businesses). - Ethnic and female entrepreneurs run larger businesses.
-59% of women and 55% of ethnic business leaders run firms with more than 6 employees against 44% of men and 49% of non-ethnic leaders. - Female-led businesses export more than male-led one, while ethnic leaders export less than non-ethnic leaders, this latter trend is amplified in low-income boroughs (40% of female against 25% of male and 25% of ethnic against 34% of non-ethnic).
+- Female entrepreneurs and migrants were more likely to report an increase in their turnover (44 per cent of migrants and 42 per cent of female-led businesses increased turnover in the preceding 12 months against 39 per cent of non-ethnic- and 39 per cent of male-led businesses). - Ethnic and female entrepreneurs run larger businesses.
+59 per cent of female- and 55 per cent of ethnic business leaders run firms with more than 6 employees against 44 per cent of men and 49 per cent of non-ethnic leaders. - Female-led businesses export more than male-led one, while ethnic leaders export less than non-ethnic leaders, this latter trend is amplified in low-income boroughs (40 per cent of female against 25 per cent of male and 25 per cent of ethnic against 34 per cent of non-ethnic).